 AYPH has received a three year grant from the Samworth Foundation’s Young Voices Fund to develop a rights-based approach to working with young people affected by sexual violence.
 To mark the anniversary of the UN Convention on the Rights of the Child, we will work with four groups of young people and partner with four different specialist services across the UK to determine how we can best assert young people’s rights in the field of sexual violence.
-We will also be recruiting two Youth Advisors to work with us throughout the project providing expert advice and guidance.
+We are currently recruiting two Youth Advisors to work with us throughout the project providing expert advice and guidance.
 The project started in April 2019 and will run until March 2022.

 AYPH is working in partnership with the International Centre at the University of Bedfordshire on a new research project that will run until 2020.
 Learning from the Experts is exploring what helps and what hinders the mental health and wellbeing of young people who have experienced sexual violence in adolescence using participatory action research.
 Visit the Learning from the Experts page to learn more.

 Throughout 2015, two Health Advocates from the Be Healthy project worked together to research how young people are supporting each other and find ways they can do this even better.
 They conducted a survey and ran two focus groups with young people to talk about what kind of support has helped them and what they wish their friends had done differently.
 They compiled this all, including direct quotes from young people into an important website that we hope young people will find useful.
 They worked autonomously with minimal support from adults.

 The website has two streams that visitors can follow.
 One for young people wanting to support a friend and the other for young people looking for support from their friends.
 We have set this up as an independent website because it has been specially designed to work well on different devices, including mobiles which is how so many young people will access it.
 This resource is very much aimed at young people and it was an opportunity to give recognition to the ways young people are already supporting each other.
 However, we have not forgotten the important role that trained professionals can offer to young people dealing with trauma.